We may earn money or products from the companies mentioned in this post, which is at no additional cost to you. :)

 Instead, how about taking them with you and picking a store you enjoy window shopping at or one that offers a seating area where you can work while they enjoy shopping.
 If they wear out, they can easily call you on their Jitterbug cell phones for senior citizens and you’re only a minute or two away from helping them.

-Walmart, Target, and Sam's Club are all great options for my senior mom and me.
-She has fun meandering through the aisles, picking out the items she needs and wants.
+In fact, did you know you can even shop for Jitterbug cell phones for seniors at Walmart (both in the store AND online)?
+That phone has been such a great option for my senior mom!
+She has enjoyed many times of fun meandering through the aisles, picking out the items she needs and wants.
 I do my shopping, put it away, then settle down at one of the tables to work.
 I always have a shorthand notebook handy to write articles.
 I use my iPhone to check my email.
-And since I have the Kindle app on my iPhone plus always carry my iPod, I'm never without books to read or listen to.
+And since I have the Kindle app on my iPhone plus always carry my iPod, I’m never without books to read or listen to.
 Sometimes I can even find a plug to keep my iPhone nicely charged as I busily work away.

 For a member of the Sandwich Generation dealing with the issues of caring for elderly parents while juggling activities for grandparents and their grandchildren with writing and blogging, that’s definitely a blessing and an encouragement, for both my senior mom and myself!